Patrick Quentin: Writing

 The early Q. Patrick detective stories generally follow the Golden Age "whodunit" conventions, with elaborate puzzle mysteries reminiscent of Agatha Christie or John Dickson Carr.
-From the time when Wheeler joined the writing, the stories become more psychologically acute, with increasingly realistic, fleshed-out characters.
-In the 1940s, the stories start to move away from the traditional detective pattern: Puzzle for Fiends is a Hitchcockian thriller, Puzzle for Pilgrims a film noir in written form, and Run to Death a pulpy spy novel.
+In the 1940s, the stories start to move away from the traditional detective pattern: Puzzle for Fiends is a Hitchcockian thriller, Puzzle for Pilgrims a noir novel, and Run to Death a pulpy spy novel.

 The majority of the Webb–Wheeler collaborations feature one of their recurring characters: Peter Duluth, a Broadway director, WWII veteran and recovering alcoholic who, with his wife Iris, always seems to stumble across murders; Inspector Timothy Trant of the New York City Police, a Princeton University-educated dandy whose remorseless investigations often seem to be aimed at some innocent person before he reveals his real target; and the country doctor, Dr. Hugh Cavendish Westlake with his daughter Dawn.
 When Webb bowed out on the writing, these characters disappeared or receded into the background.

-The late Patrick Quentin novels are increasingly dark and brooding.
-Deceit and betrayal, particularly adultery, already a frequent theme, becomes even more central.
-Although at the end of the story the murder is solved, the impact of the crime, and the corruption uncovered in the investigation, remain.

 A study of all the Q.Patrick/Patrick Quentin/Jonathan Stagge novels has appeared in French, Patrick Quentin: Du roman-probleme au Thriller Psychologique by Roland Lacourbe, Vincent Bourgeois, Phillippe Fooz and Michel Soupart (France: Semper Aenigma, 2016).

 Legacy

-At one time a relatively popular mystery writer (Francis Iles called Quentin "number one among American crime writers"), Quentin has largely fallen into obscurity in the US, his works out of print.
-He probably is better known in Scandinavia, where he used to be among the most famous detective writers, although his reputation is fading there as well.
+Francis Iles called Quentin "number one among American crime writers".